 Miami woman, 18, arrested after allegedly trying to hire hitman to kill her 3-year-old son, police say

-MIAMI -- A woman was in custody and facing charges after she was accused of trying to hire a hit man this week to kill her 3-year-old son, according to a Miami-Dade police report.
+MIAMI -- A woman accused of trying to hire a hit man this week to kill her 3-year-old son has bonded out of jail.

-Jazmin Paez, 18, of Miami, has been charged with first-degree solicitation of murder and third-degree using a communications device for an unlawful use, court documents show.
-She was taken to the Miami-Dade jail but it was not clear if bond has been set or if she had posted bail.
+Jazmin Paez, 18, of Miami, is charged with first-degree solicitation of murder and third-degree using a communications device for an unlawful use, according to court documents.

 Investigators said they were contacted on Tuesday by a man who operates a fake hire-an-assassin website to report that the woman had contacted the operator to arrange a murder-for-hire for the young child.
 According to police, the website founder created the online site to catch and curb those looking to hire a killer.